A simple continued fraction expansion for $e^n$: Introduction

-discovered algorithmically in \cite{Raayoni2019} and proved in \cite{Lu2019}.
-By comparison of the initial convergents, it is clear that the continued fraction \eqref{eqn:contfrac1} is not obtained from a equivalence transformation of any of the above expansions.
-Here, we give an alternate proof of the continued fraction expansion \eqref{eqn:contfrac1} by establishing the formula
+discovered algorithmically in \cite{Raayoni2019} and proved in \cite{Lu2019} (see also \cite{DZ2021} and \cite{RB2018}).
+By comparison of the initial convergents, it is clear that the continued fraction \eqref{eqn:contfrac1} is not obtained from a equivalence transformation of any of the above continued fractions.